-Faculty of Economics

-Dresden University of Technology
+Faculty of Economics Dresden University of Technology Dresden, Germany andreas.hilbert@tu-dresden.de

-Dresden, Germany

-andreas.hilbert@tu-dresden.de

-Abstract-This paper describes the application of a novel domain-independent decision support approach for product quality management.
+Abstract-This paper describes the application of a novel domain-independent decision support approach for Customer Satisfaction Research.
 It is based on customer satisfaction research through deep analysis of consumer reviews posted on the Internet in natural language.
-Artificial Intelligence (AI) techniques, such as Text Mining and Data Mining, are used for realization of consumer reviews analysis.
-In paper, specific Internet resources (such as yelp.com, tripadvisor.com, tophotels.ru) are used for accumulating customer reviews as a data source is considered.
-This is performed in accordance with the quality standard ISO 10004 proposed decision support approach, which allows for both qualitative and quantitative customer satisfaction surveys to be carried out.
-The output of the quantitative survey are values of customer satisfaction by product and each product's aspect.
-The output of the qualitative survey are significance values of products aspect for customers and identified latent relations between satisfaction by product and satisfaction by products' aspects.
-The proposed approach is performed as a prototype of a Decision Support System.
-To evaluate the efficacy of the proposed approach, an experiment on hotel's customer satisfaction has been carried out.
+Artificial Intelligence techniques, such as web data extraction, sentiment analysis, aspect extraction, aspect-based sentiment analysis and data mining, are used for realization of consumer reviews analysis.
+In paper, specific Internet resources (such as yelp.com, tripadvisor.com, tophotels.ru) are used for accumulating customer reviews as a data source.
+This is performed in accordance with the quality standard ISO 10004 and proposed decision support approach, which allows for both qualitative and quantitative customer satisfaction surveys to be carried out.
+The output of the quantitative survey are values of customer satisfaction with product and each product's aspect.
+The output of the qualitative survey are significance values of products aspect for customers and identified latent relations between overall satisfaction with product and satisfaction with products' aspects.
+The proposed approach is performed as a prototype of a decision support system.
+To evaluate the efficacy of the proposed approach, two experiments on hotels and banks customer reviews have been carried out.
 The obtained results prove the efficacy of the proposed decision support approach for quality management and the concept of using it instead of classical methods of qualitative and quantitative research of customer satisfaction.

-Keywords-quality management; decision support system; sentiment analysis.
+Keywords-customer satisfaction research; decision support system; sentiment analysis; data mining.